Council tax discounts

 If a property is in need of, or has undergone structural alteration or major repair, you may receive a 25% discount for up to 12 months.

-An unoccupied and unfurnished property may receive a 100% discount for up to one month from the date it becomes empty.
+From April 2014, an unoccupied and unfurnished property may receive a 100% discount for up to one month from the date it becomes empty.
 A discount can only be awarded if the property has been occupied for six months prior to becoming empty.

-An occupier of an annexe or self-contained flat (which forms part of a main property) will receive a 50% discount if they are the relative of the person who lives in the main dwelling.
+From April 2014, an occupier of an annexe or self-contained flat (which forms part of a main property) will receive a 50% discount if they are the relative of the person who lives in the main dwelling.

 Discount for students and student nurses